22817-KNOTbot/ftc-practice-app/README.md

 # Features
 ## Key features
-- Easy to use interface with an FTC-like design
+- Easy to use interface with a straightforward design
 - Automatically keep track of points
 - Record cycle times with millisecond precision
-- View past run data to track progress
+- Graph runs to watch improvement over time
+- Designed to work regardless of the season's game
 ## Extra features
 - Label runs with custom identifiable names
 - View advanced statistics including mean cycle time and scoring rate
 - Play real FTC match sounds
 - Show a warning when starting early or ending matches late
 - Synchronize with multiple devices
+- Multiple layouts to suit your needs
+- Record videos of your runs with live stats

 # Installation
 1. Open `build.dependencies.gradle` in the root of your project